b8234/Azure-AI-Projects/Azure AI Studio/Azure AI Search/README.md

 You'll need to provision an **Azure AI services** resource that's in the same location as your Azure AI Search resource.
 Your search solution will use this resource to enrich the data in the datastore with AI-generated insights.

 1. Return to the home page of the Azure portal.
-Click the **&#65291;Create a resource** button and search for *Azure AI services*.
+Click the **&#65291; Create a resource** button and search for *Azure AI services*.
 Select **create** an **Azure AI services** plan.
 You will be taken to a page to create an Azure AI services resource.
 Configure it with the following settings:
     - **Subscription**: *Your Azure subscription*.
     - **Resource group**: *The same resource group as your Azure AI Search resource*.
     - **Region**: *The same location as your Azure AI Search resource*.